 Historic Palmyra is a non-profit, 501(c)(3) educational institution that teaches local, county, state, and national history through its five museums.
 The Palmyra Historical Museum features a comprehensive research facility covering a variety of subjects, including the Civil War, military history, the Erie Canal, photography, tools, toys and dolls, medical history, and various local religions.
 Our collection of artifacts and archives dates from 1781 to the present.

-Visitors can learn about notable topics such as the connection to Sir Winston Churchill, the first weatherman, Increase Lapham, the Abolition Movement, the Underground Railroad, and the industry and business along the Erie Canal and in the old frontier.
-Additionally, be sure to check out our ghost hunts, “Where History Lives and Sometimes Lingers.”
+Visitors can explore notable topics like Sir Winston Churchill, Increase Lapham, the Abolition Movement, and the Erie Canal's history.
+Don't miss our ghost hunts, “Where History Lives and Sometimes Lingers.”
 We welcome groups and school visits.